 About the Ethical Fashion Initiative

-The Ethical Fashion Initiative (EFI) is a flagship programme of the International Trade Centre, a joint agency of the UN and WTO.
+The Ethical Fashion Initiative (EFI) is a programme of the International Trade Centre, a joint agency of the United Nations and the World Trade Organization.

 Its mission is to promote sustainable and inclusive development in emerging economies through increased trade and employment in the creative and cultural industries, fashion and textiles.

-Since its founding in 2009, EFI has worked with countless designers, artisans and entrepreneurs, and with dozens of global brands and institutions in the fashion and other creative industries.
+Since its founding in 2009 by Simone Cipriani, EFI has worked with countless designers, artisans and entrepreneurs, and with dozens of global brands and institutions in the fashion and other creative industries.

 In recent years social and environmental sustainability has risen to the top of the agenda and EFI is a leading voice in promoting sustainability and good governance the fashion industry.